The 9 Most Frequently Asked Questions About Travertine Pavers

 Question 3.
 How much does travertine pavers cost?

-Travertine pavers can cost from $45m2 – $98m2 and it all depends on the stones quality and colour.
+Travertine pavers can cost from $45m2 – $98m2 and it all depends on the quality and colour of the stone.
 Silver travertine is much more expensive than the classic colours like your beige and cream travertines as there are not many quarries who produce the silver In comparison to its some of its counterparts.

 Question 4.
 Does travertine pavers stain?